 Such reliability measures ensure call connectivity is higher and clients can take action based on the API responses.

 ‘Response time’ here is the total time taken from the instance API request is triggered from your system to Exotel and your system receives a response back to that API request.

-The response time (as shown in figure below) primarily constitutes:
+The response time (as shown in the figure below) primarily constitutes: